hastef88/wso2.tryouts/JMSPublisherCacheMediator/readme.md

 </proxy>
 ```

-In the above configuration, the "topicConnectionFactoryName" property points to the connectionFactory chosen to publish to topics from the ESB_HOME/repository/conf/jndi.properties file (If you publish to a queue, you need to set the "queueConnectionFactory" property).
+In the above configuration, the "connectionFactoryName" property points to the connectionFactory chosen to publish to topics/queues from the ESB_HOME/repository/conf/jndi.properties file.
 And the "cacheExpirationInterval" points to the interval at which the cached JMS sessions would expire (in seconds).

 *CacheExpirationInterval is static across all proxies using the mediator, and cannot be changed once the server is started.